RobersonLuo/gitlearn/README.md

 # gitlearn
 from remote to local
-creating a new branch is quick and simple.
+creating a new branch is quick on master.